 I’ve met a lot of great people who have a genuine love for service and helping others.

 Committed to Community Service

-Track has taught me a lot about myself and how to approach life in general.
+Track taught me a lot about myself and how to approach life in general.
 My performances during my first year on the team were not great and left me pretty discouraged.
 I questioned whether I should continue on the team.
 However, I stuck with it and am glad I did.
-The progress I’ve made over the years has helped me understand that, if you buy into a process, the payoff will show.
+The progress I made over the years helped me understand that, if you buy into a process, the payoff will show.

-While everyone’s experience is unique at DePauw, I couldn’t have asked for much more from my time here.
+While everyone’s experience is unique at DePauw, I couldn’t have asked for much more from my time there.
 The connections and opportunities have given me opportunities I wouldn’t have imagined while I was in high school.
 The faculty and staff genuinely care about you.
 Even though classes are competitive and quite challenging, you can still see that professors’ goals are for you to succeed.

 Majors: Biochemistry and Spanish

 Involvement: Member of the track and field team, the Bonner Scholar Program and Kappa Kappa Gamma.